A philanthropic collaborative committed to addressing the lack of affordable housing

-In 2018, nine national foundations launched Funders for Housing and Opportunity, a collaborative dedicated to tackling housing affordability and opportunity: Annie E. Casey Foundation, Bill and Melinda Gates Foundation, The Conrad N. Hilton Foundation, The Ford Foundation, The John D. and Catherine T. MacArthur Foundation, JPB Foundation, The Kresge Foundation, Melville Charitable Trust, and Oak Foundation.
-These foundations make up the steering committee of the collaborative.
-Staff support for the collaborative over its first year was provided by PolicyLink, serving as the project manager, and the National Housing Conference, The Urban Institute, and Hattaway Communications provided technical support and expertise.
+To address this, in 2018, nine national foundations launched Funders for Housing and Opportunity, a collaborative dedicated to tackling housing affordability and opportunity: Annie E. Casey Foundation, Bill and Melinda Gates Foundation, The Conrad N. Hilton Foundation, The Ford Foundation, The John D. and Catherine T. MacArthur Foundation, JPB Foundation, The Kresge Foundation, Melville Charitable Trust, and Oak Foundation.

 The goal of the collaborative is to ensure that millions of households can afford safe and stable rental homes in neighborhoods with access to amenities supporting better health and well-being, economic mobility, and economic achievement, no matter their race, socioeconomic status, or ZIP code.
 We believe a partnership between the nation’s leading foundations engaged in housing, and those foundations with complementary missions can be a powerful force for change.
 Whether a funder’s core mission is focused on education, health, work, homelessness, children, or older adults, safe and stable housing is fundamental to all of our work.